-Co-authors of the study were Anna M. Barron (USC Davis School and Molecular Imaging Center, National Institute of Radiological Sciences, Japan); Luis M. Garcia-Segura (Instituto Cajal, Spain); Donatella Caruso and Roberto C. Melcangi (Department of Pharmacological and Biomolecular Sciences, Center of Excellence on Neurodegenerative Diseases, University of Milan); and Anusha Jayaraman and Joo-Won Lee (USC Davis).
+Co-authors of the study were Anna M. Barron (USC Leonard Davis School and Molecular Imaging Center, National Institute of Radiological Sciences, Japan); Luis M. Garcia-Segura (Instituto Cajal, Spain); Donatella Caruso and Roberto C. Melcangi (Department of Pharmacological and Biomolecular Sciences, Center of Excellence on Neurodegenerative Diseases, University of Milan); and Anusha Jayaraman and Joo-Won Lee (USC Leonard Davis).

 The research was funded by the National Institutes of Health in support of the USC Alzheimer’s Disease Research Center, directed by Helena Chui.